Nonword and Upward

 Submission Guidelines

+Each student may submit up to three pieces for consideration.
 Pieces in any medium are eligible for inclusion.
 It will be your responsibility to make your pieces ready for physical installation in the Walford Galleries if they are accepted.
-If you submit a digital drawing, for example, you will need to print it and make it “hang-ready” by framing it or something similar.
+If you submit a digital photograph, for example, you will need to print it and make it “hang-ready” by framing it or something similar.

 Gallery Readiness